In this post we look at why the plank is not the best core exercise and give you other more effective options.

 When I ask most people they usually say ‘training my core.’

-Whilst there’s no precise definition of what the core actually is, in broad terms we can think of it as the muscles that make up the torso.
+Whilst there’s no precise definition of what the core actually is, in broad terms you can think of it as the muscles that make up your torso.

 So does the plank train your core?